dominicarrojado/dominicarrojado.github.io/posts/local-development-setup-for-nextjs-typescript-and-tailwindcss-projects.md

 ## Add page extensions config

-To colocate test files, generated files, or other files used by components in the `pages` directory, you can prefix the extensions with something like `page`.
+To collocate test files, generated files, or other files used by components in the `pages` directory, you can prefix the extensions with something like `page`.

 Open `next.config.js` and add the `pageExtensions` config: